METCAD, CHAMPAIGN COUNTY 911

 METCAD, Champaign County 911 is continuously hiring for Telecommunicator I. The ECOMM National test is required before moving forward.

-The first group of candidates will be pulled on July 11th, 2019.
+The next group of candidates will be pulled on May 17, 2021.

 Benefit Information: This position is covered under the City of Champaign AFSCME Bargaining Unit labor agreement.
 AFSCME employees receive paid sick leave, personal leave, vacation, and 10 City holidays per year.
 Other benefits include health insurance, life insurance, and participation in the Illinois Municipal Retirement Fund pension plan, and access to a variety of other programs, such as a tax-deferred savings plan, the Municipal Employees Credit Union, and an Employee Computer Purchase Program.